neerapatadia/BMEG591E_Assignment5/Assignment_5.md

 #?# How does this compare to the input-normalized data?
 Why do you think this is? - 1 pt

+#scores are lower overall for all calls
+#legit because the reads are not normalized, so it's basically like comparing
+#apples to oranges.
 ```

 **Add screenshot here: ** (Use Rmarkdown syntax) ![Screenshot of IGV